David Jones (painter): Poetry

-In Parenthesis (1937) is an epic narrative poem based on Jones's first seven months in the trenches culminating in the assault on Mametz Wood during the Battle of the Somme.
-It is a dense mixture of polyphonic of voices, varying in register, in verse and prose-lines.
-The richness of its language establishes it as poetry, which is what Jones considered it.
+In Parenthesis (1937) is a work of literature based on Jones's first seven months in the trenches culminating in the assault on Mametz Wood during the Battle of the Somme.
+It is a dense mixture of polyphonic of voices, varying in register, in verse and prose.
+Although often regarded as a poem, Jones describes In Parenthesis as a "writing".
 His literary debut, it won high praise from reviewers, many of them former servicemen, for whom its vivid language evoked the realities of trench warfare.
 They saw its allusions to the horrors of romance and to the battles of history and legend (all seen as defeats) as accurately expressing the feelings of men in combat.
 The poem draws on literary influences from the 6th-century Welsh epic Y Gododdin to Shakespeare's Henry V, Thomas Malory's Morte d'Arthur, the poetry of Gerard Manley Hopkins and Anabase by Saint-John Perse (translated by Eliot), in an attempt to be true to the experiences of combatants.
 The cumulative force is emotionally powerful.
 That and the reader's having got to know the infantrymen involved makes the concluding visitation of the dead by the Queen of the Woods a deeply moving literary experience.
 On 11 July 1937 when he met Jones, W. B. Yeats elaborately praised In Parenthesis.
 T. S. Eliot considered it "a work of genius".
 W. H. Auden declared it "the greatest book about the First World War."
 The war historian Michael Howard called it "the most remarkable work of literature to emerge from either world war."
 Graham Greene in 1980 thought it "among the great poems of the century."
 In 1996 the poet and novelist Adam Thorpe said "it towers above any other prose or verse memorial of ... any war."
 Herbert Read called it "one of the most remarkable literary achievements of our time."
 It is probably the greatest literary work on war in English.